COVID-19 – We are committed to helping keep our clients and employees safe and connected 301-468-3220 - See Updates

 On a mission to prevent financial abuse of elders, elder law expert attorney, Gary Altman, advocates for the elderly and their loved ones handling a wide range of legal matters affecting an older or disabled person, including issues related to health care, long term care planning, guardianship, retirement, Social Security, Medicare/Medicaid, and other important matters.

 The financial exploitation of elders is a shameful and growing problem in our society.
-What’s tragic is that elders financial abuse is often commited at the hands of trusted family members, neighbors, advisors and caregivers, making it easier to get away with.
+What’s tragic is that elders financial abuse is often committed at the hands of trusted family members, neighbors, advisors and caregivers, making it easier to get away with.
 The problem is only going to become more widespread as the Boomer Generation ages.

 According to the Department of Heath and Human Services National Center on Elder Abuse, the fastest growing segment of America’s population consists of those 85 and up.
 In 2010, there were 5.8 million people aged 85 or older.
 By 2050, it is projected that there will be 19 million people aged 85 or older.